Openreach Community Fund

 Guidance for Applicants

 Openreach is interested in supporting groups that are funded by the Openreach Community Fund by offering potential volunteering help from their staff.
-Please tick the box below if you are interested in availing of the volunteering support and confirm that you are happy for us to share your contact details with Openreach.
+Please respond to the application form question if you are interested in availing of the volunteering support and confirm that you are happy for us to share your contact details with Openreach.

 Please read the following text before beginning your application.